NickDJM/accessible-menu/docs/classes/baseMenuToggle.md

 Sets the open state of the toggle to "false", runs the [collapse](#collapse) and [closeChildren](#closeChildren) methods, blurs the controlled menu and sets it's current child index to 0.

-Will also set the parent menu's focus state to "self".
+Will also set the controlled menu's focus state of "none" and the parent menu's focus state to "self".

 ### toggle